adrianpk/hermesone/docs/sample/site/content/root/page/overview.md

 - **Scalability**: Static sites can be served from a CDN, improving global reach.

 For more details on how to get started with Hermes, refer to the [Commands](commands.md) section.

----

-This document provides an overview of Hermes and its key features.

----